z3d1k/ktlint-maven-plugin/README.md

 </plugin>
 ```
 #### Custom rules
-To use any custom (3rd party) ktlint rules just add artifact to plugin dependencies
+To use any custom (3rd party) ktlint rules just add an artifact to plugin dependencies

 #### Custom reporters
-To use any custom (3rd party) ktlint reporter just add artifact to plugin dependencies and to reporters configuration.
+To use any custom (3rd party) ktlint reporter just add an artifact to plugin dependencies and to reporters configuration.

 ```xml
 <plugin>